JJohan-work/Form-machine/README.md

 * * *

 ## About
-This is what the project is about or what lesson it is from
+This is for Epicodus Week 2 Lesson 41-42 practicing Javascript and html Forms
 * * *

 ## Technologies used